gnokit/Coursera_Capstone/Capstone Project - The Battle of Neighborhoods.md

     |L4|0.083333|0.275862|0.074074|0.333333|0.107143|
     |L5|0.000000|0.413793|0.148148|0.666667|0.357143|

-5. With the boss's profile and the complete list of cinemas and their venues count in hand, I am going to take the weighted average of every location based on the profile and recommend the top location that most satisfy it.
+5. **Recommendation List** - With the boss's profile and the complete list of cinemas and their venues count in hand, I am going to take the weighted average of every location based on the profile and recommend the top location that most satisfy it.
 Following table shows the estimated rating of 5 target locations

     ||Location|Address|Latitude|Longitude|Rating|
     |--- |--- |--- |--- |--- |--- |